SoftwareAG/c8y-docs/src/render/guides/edge/installation/setting-up-vmware.html.md

 * Gateway IP
 * DNS server IP (if unknown, you can use the gateway IP here as well)

+If this information is not available to you, contact your network administrator.

-If you are not aware of these details, you may use the vmnetcfg utility provided by VMware, see below.
+You may also use the vmnetcfg utility provided by VMware (see below) to obtain the netmask and gateway IP.

 Configure the network by completing the "Configure network" task using the post-installer utility, see [Configuration](/guides/edge/installation/configuration).

+Finish the Edge configuration by completing the "Run post-installation" task using the post-installer utility, see [Configuration](/guides/edge/installation/configuration).

 ### Setting up for vmnetcfg utility